 Ventilation is another detail people often overlook.
 New Zealand weather can shift quickly.
 Warm days, cool nights, and condensation are part of real campervan travel.
 Windows, airflow, and insulation help keep the interior comfortable and dry.

 Cleanliness and maintenance matter just as much.
 A well-maintained campervan feels reassuring from the start.
 Doors close properly, appliances work as expected, and nothing feels tired or neglected.
-That reliability takes stress out of the trip, especially when you are traveling a long way from where you picked the van up.
+That reliability takes stress out of the trip, especially when you are travelling a long way from where you picked up the van.

 Why personal service matters with 2 berth campervan hire NZ